fly-apps/vscode-remote/README.md

 We'll pause here to review the only interactive part of the process.

 * First, there's a request for an app-name which is used for the instance's hostname.
 If you don't need a particular name, just hit return and Fly will generate an appname.
+* That's followed by a request for an organization.
+Just hit return to put it into your personal organization.
 * Then there's a request for the number of gigabytes of disk space you want attached to the instance.
 This will be your working space.
 Hit return to get the minimum (and default) of 10GB.
 * If you want Docker's daemon and tools pre-installed, answer Y at the next question.
 * You can add other Ubuntu packages to be pre-installed at this point.
 Hit return for none, or enter their names in a space-separated list.